Wyatt Spencer: Relationship with Hope

 Wyatt is immediately "smitten" with Hope explained Brooks.
 Wyatt has no problem challenging Liam for Hope's affections nor is he put off by her complicated romantic past.
 Hope initially rejects Wyatt's advances because she is engaged to Liam, but she enjoys the fact that he only has eyes for her, while Liam is consistently torn between her and her stepsister, Steffy Forrester.
 Later, Kim Matula commented that Hope is "super intrigued by this Wyatt guy," so the moment she finds an out with Liam, she takes it.
 The partnership between Forrester Creations and Quinn Artisan forces the duo to spend more time together and allows them to get closer.
 According to Brooks, Wyatt legitimately adores Hope.
 The actor revealed that he intentionally tried to portray the best in Wyatt when he is with Hope.
 Hope is the only person besides his mother that Wyatt seems to be completely "genuine" with.
 Despite claiming he doesn't have an ulterior motive, Wyatt views their business trip to Mexico to see the Hope Diamond as his chance to finally win Hope's affections.
 The diamond is a "Romancing the Stone-type of thing, where [Hope and Wyatt] go off to a foreign land in search of this diamond.
 It's sexy and it's Latin and it's great," Brooks said of the duo's Mexican adventure.

+Reintroduction (2026)

+On May 22, 2026, it was announced that Brooks would reprise the role of Wyatt after a two-year absence.
+He revealed his return stemmed from February 2026 talks with Bell, revealing, "[W]e went up to Brad's office, and he shut the door, and he was like, 'Do you want to come back? ...
+You're obviously loved here, and we would love to have some comedy on the show again.'
+We had a couple more discussions, and then it took shape from there."
+Brooks revealed Wyatt's return comes after Bill "forces him" to return to town and that questions concerning Wyatt's relationship status would be answered but did not divulge specific details.